Gladys in Wonderland, a laugh-out-loud comedy of senior home antics

 A dozen actors from Crossing Creek performed 10 of those skits which kept the audience laughing with the zany humour.

-There was everything from rival car rental agents. duelling with dusters, a gang of bank robbers dumber than a bag of hammers and a send-up of 1970s disaster movies with the Early Early show’s Flight 13 to Nowhere.
+There was everything from rival car rental agents. duelling with dusters, a gang of bank robbers dumber than a bag of hammers, and a send-up of 1970's disaster movies with the Early Early Show’s, Flight 13 to Nowhere.

 Alice Portnoy, played by Marie Mackenzie, showed up in more than one skit.
-Possibly the world’s most obnoxious fireside girl, Portnoy was shaking down characters for donations.
+Possibly the world’s most obnoxious Fireside Girl, Portnoy was shaking down characters for donations.

-As a nod to the 70s, the production featured groovy music in between skits and some far-out fashion.
+As a nod to the 70's, the production featured groovy music in between skits and some far-out fashion.

-While the Carol Burnett Show was a nostalgic trip down memory lane for some, the skits still entertained audience members who had not yet been born during the show’s original run on television.
+While The Carol Burnett Show was a nostalgic trip down memory lane for some, the skits still entertained audience members who had not yet been born during the show’s original run on television.

 The cast, including Valerie Sauve dressed as a French maid shimmying around the stage and Tyler Smilski grooming himself like a cat, looked like they were having fun with the skits and we saw some of the most enthusiastic set changers between skits.

-As the curtains closed on the skits, there was plenty of ear tugging from the cast as they sang I'm So Glad We Had this TimeTogether, Burnett's signature sign-off song.
+As the curtains closed on the skits, there was plenty of ear tugging from the cast as they sang 'I'm So Glad We Had this TimeTogether', Burnett's signature sign-off song.

 Much Ado About Nothing

-Review by Anna Jacyszyn September 29th in the Kelowna Daily Courrier
+Review by Anna Jacyszyn

-This weekend is your last chance to see Shakespeare’s Much Ado About Nothing performed by West Kelowna’s amateur theatre company, Crossing Creek Community Theatre.
+This weekend is your last chance to see Shakespeare’s 'Much Ado About Nothing' performed by West Kelowna’s amateur theatre company, Crossing Creek Community Theatre.

-Secrets and trickery are the back-bone of this farce, and the humour and the double entendres are both risqué and ridiculous, which is why I laughed out loud so many times throughout the two-hour performance (with a 20-minute interval).
+Secrets and trickery are the back-bone of this farce, and the humour and the double entendres are both risqué and ridiculous, which is why I laughed out loud so many times throughout the two-hour performance (with a 20-minute intermission).

 and deceit.